TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ExtendingTca/Examples/Index.rst

    t3lib_extMgm::addToAllTCAtypes('fe_users', 'tx_examples_options;;;;1-1-1, tx_examples_special');

-First of all, the fields that we want to add are detailed according to the $TCAsyntax for columns.
-This configuration is stored in the
+First of all, the fields that we want to add are detailed according to the :code:`$TCAsyntax` for columns.
+This configuration is stored in the :code:`$temporaryColumns` array.
-$temporaryColumns array.

-After that come three precise steps:
+After that come two additional steps:

-- second the columns are actually added to the table by using t3lib\_extMgm::addTCAcolumns().
+- first the columns are actually added to the table by using :code:`t3lib_extMgm::addTCAcolumns()`.

-- lastly the fields are added to the "types" definition of the "fe\_users" table by using t3lib\_extMgm::addToAllTCAtypes().
+- then the fields are added to the "types" definition of the "fe\_users" table by using :code:`t3lib_extMgm::addToAllTCAtypes()`.
 It is possible to be more fine-grained.

 This does not create the corresponding fields in the database.
 The new